David Fletcher (baseball): Professional career

+Los Angeles Angels

 Minor leagues

 Fletcher was drafted by the Los Angeles Angels in the sixth round of the 2015 Major League Baseball draft, the 195th overall pick.
 Fletcher was one of six players from LMU taken in the 2015 draft and the earliest selection among the group.
 Fletcher had two years of collegiate eligibility remaining but ultimately signed with the Angels for a $406,900 bonus, a $178,800 over-slot signing.

 On June 16, 2015, Fletcher was assigned to the Rookie Advanced-level Orem Owlz of the Pioneer League.
 He made his professional baseball debut on June 18, starting at shortstop and going 1-for-3 with an RBI and a walk against the Ogden Raptors.
 In his first 10 games, Fletcher went 16-for-46 (.348) with 11 RBIs and four stolen bases.
 In 34 games with Orem, Fletcher batted .336 with 27 RBIs and 11 stolen bases (14 attempts).
 On July 28, he was promoted to the Single-A Burlington Bees of the Midwest League.
 On August 26, Fletcher hit his first professional home run, a solo shot off Wisconsin Timber Rattlers starter David Burkhalter.
 In 32 games with Burlington, Fletcher batted .283 with a home run, 10 RBIs, and six stolen bases (seven attempts).
 Fletcher was sent back to Orem on September 5, spending his final three games of the season with the Owlz.